Thomas Heide Clausen, cand.polyt, PhD

 Juan Antonio Cordero Fuertes, PhD

-Juan Antonio Cordero is a research assistant professor at École polytechnique.
+Juan Antonio Cordero is an assistant professor at École polytechnique.
 He graduated in Mathematics ("Licenciatura", M.Sc.) and Telecommunication Engineering (B.Sc.+M.Sc., "Ingeniería Superior") at the Universidad Politécnica de Cataluña (Technical University of Catalonia, UPC, Spain) in 2006 and 2007, respectively.
 He got his Ph.D. at École polytechnique in 2011, with a dissertation on the optimization of link-state routing protocols for operation in MANETs and compound (wired/wireless) Autonomous Systems.
 As part of his PhD, he participated in the development of OSPF for MANETs.
 Before joining faculty at École Polytechnique, Juan Antonio held postdoctoral research positions at the Université catholique de Louvain (UCL, Belgium) and at the Hong Kong Polytechnic University (Hong Kong SAR, People's Republic of China).
+He attained tenure at Ecole Polytechnique in 2020.

 Juan Antonio's scientific interests include wireless mesh and mobile ad hoc networking, routing protocols and information dissemination algorithms, integration of wired and wireless networks, Internet measurements and future Internet architectures.